You’ve returned home from abroad weeks or even months earlier than expected.

 Rest assured, that’s completely normal.
 What helps at this stage of re-entry?
 Identifying and processing your emotions.
 That’s the first step in a typical re-entry, and it’s even more important during a sudden and unexpected re-entry.

-Both guide you in identifying your complex emotions, which will help you process them and talk to others about what you’re thinking and feeling as you adjust to being back home.
+Both guide you in identifying your complex emotions, which will help you process them and talk to others about what you’re thinking and feeling as you muddle through reverse culture shock.

 I want you to know that you’re not alone in this!
 Here are some re-entry resources for you: